dm0-/installer/README.md

 ### General

 **Improve the command-line interface.**  Automatic Secure Boot signing should be offered as an option here, which would need to specify which key to use.
 There should also be an option to take a public keyring file that is used to verify the signature of the etc Git overlay commit on checkout, and maybe an SSH key to support securely cloning the repo as a means of automated provisioning.
-Maybe add an option to lock the root account and create an unprivileged user, so I don't need to hard-code an account in the example files.
 Add validation error messages.

 **Implement content whitelisting.**  The images currently include all installed files with an option to blacklist paths using an exclude list.
 The opposite should be supported for minimal systems, where individual files, directories, entire packages, and ELF binaries (as a shortcut for all linked libraries) can be listed for inclusion and everything else is dropped.
 Also, the exclude list is only used with squashfs.